sevjaeg/project34/code/README.md

+# Code section

 To run the main part of this project open sirSimulation.py

-Libraries used in this project:
+Python libraries used in this project: scipy, matplotlib, EoN, networkx
-	scipy
-	matplotlib
-	EoN
-	networkx